nomath4u/radiusnetworks.github.io/scavenger_hunt/instructions.md

     ...

-You will also need to create another set of images for high density displays.
-Full details on the image filenames needed to do this are at the bottom of this document.
+You may want to create another set of images for high density displays, but this is only to optimize the sharpness of your image and is completely unnecessary.
+Full details on the high density image filenames needed to do this are at the bottom of this document.

 ###Step 4.
 Configure ProximityKit